mmenestret/jdegoes.github.io/_posts/2016-04-11-lambdaconf-conclusion.md

 #### LambdaConf isn't going to adopt xyist policies.

-The view that only straight white males have the emotional resiliency to occupy the same building as someone with offensive views is inherently *xyist* (see the appendix).
-We know women, people of color, and others who are offended by this view.
+The view that only straight white males have the ability and willingness to voluntarily occupy the same building as someone with known offensive views is inherently *xyist* (see the appendix).
+We know women, people of color, and others who are offended by this view, and who prefer the policies we have chosen for our conference to other possible policies.

-There are people of *all* genders, colors, ages, sizes, sexual-orientations, and every other demographic who may be too emotionally threatened to occupy the same building as others with offensive views.
+There are people of *all* genders, colors, ages, sizes, sexual-orientations, gender-orientations, religions, and every other demographic who may be too emotionally threatened to voluntarily occupy the same building as someone with known offensive views.

 The fear cuts across *every* demographic.
-We recognize this fact, we empathize deeply, but we also understand that any choice will alienate some people from all demographics, and we have decided to draw our line at professional ethics.
+We recognize this fact, we empathize deeply, but we also recognize that any choice will alienate some people from across *all* demographics, and we have decided to draw our line at professional ethics.

+**EDIT**: *To clarify, we will not adopt a policy which assumes that, in the presence of a strictly enforced code of conduct, any group of people is more or less able and willing to voluntarily occupy the same building as someone with known offensive views (this is a statement on what we will do or not do, not a statement on what is right or wrong).*

 #### LambdaConf's talk selection process will change next year.